 One of the first things Parkinson’s disease changes is the vocal cords, and seniors may begin to speak softly.
 Parkinson’s can also make it difficult to move the lips, causing seniors to slur their words slightly.
 These symptoms can make it challenging for seniors to communicate with their friends and family members.
 Some seniors can enhance their speaking skills by taking deep breaths before speaking and raising their chins slightly, while others may need therapy to increase control over their facial muscles.

 Providing care for aging parents with Parkinson’s disease and helping them with speech therapy can be overwhelming.
 Caring for a senior loved one can be challenging for families who don’t have expertise or professional training in home care, but this challenge doesn’t have to be faced alone.
-Family caregivers can turn to San Antonio Home Care Assistance for the help they need.
+Family caregivers can turn to In home care San Antonio for the help they need.
 We provide high-quality live-in and respite care as well as comprehensive Alzheimer’s, dementia, stroke, and Parkinson’s care.

 Parkinson’s disease can make it difficult for seniors to move around.
 In the early stages of the disease, seniors might feel stiffness in their shoulders, hips, arms, or legs.
 Seniors may experience some pain, or they might only notice it’s difficult to move around.
 Stiffness and pain can often be eased with a hot bath or warm compress.
 Regular cardio and weight lifting exercises can decrease overall stiffness gradually.
 Yoga can also be very useful for seniors with Parkinson’s because it lowers stress and increases range of motion.